Parameters by theme

 Parameter Subfield Values Description

-categories taxonomy {{taxonomy:(aylien OR iptc-subjectcode OR iab-qag}} This parameter, which is used for defining the type of taxonomy for the rest of the categories query, is available for our standard IPTC and IAB category taxonomies.
-Please click here to learn more about our Smart Tagger taxonomies, and about using the right taxonomy for you.
+categories taxonomy {{taxonomy:(aylien OR iptc-subjectcode OR iab-qag}} Define the type of taxonomy for the rest of the categories query, is available for our standard IPTC and IAB category taxonomies.

 industries This parameter is not available in flat search.
 However, you can filter for articles containing specific industries using AQL.
-You can read more about the industries filter here here, and find industry ids and labels here.

-categories label {{label:("string", "string", ... "string")}} This parameter, which is used for finding stories by categories label - An alternative to the ID.
-Please click here to learn more about our Smart Tagger taxonomies, and about using the right taxonomy for you.
+categories label {{label:("string", "string", ... "string")}} Find stories by categories label - An alternative to the ID.

-categories score {{score:[* TO *]}} It's the confidence score of the model prediction.
+categories score {{score:[* TO *]}} Filter the confidence score of the model prediction.

 Common workflows